top of page

-In today’s India, workplaces have become both a ladder of aspiration and a source of exhaustion.
-A recent finding revealed that 93% of workplace mental health issues in India stem from stress—a staggering figure that tells us stress is not an isolated, individual problem anymore.
-It has become a systemic epidemic.
+In today’s India, workplaces are both a ladder of aspiration and a source of exhaustion.
+A recent finding revealed that 93% of workplace mental health issues in India stem from stress—a staggering figure that highlights the systemic nature of this epidemic.
+Stress is no longer an isolated, individual problem; it affects us all.

 Unlike physical ailments, stress does not always announce itself dramatically.
 It creeps in silently—through missed deadlines, sleepless nights, irritability, and an ever-present feeling of “not being enough.”
-Yet, the cost is enormous: reduced productivity, absenteeism, and even long-term health conditions.
+The cost is enormous: reduced productivity, absenteeism, and even long-term health conditions.

 But here is the real question: why has stress become so prevalent in Indian workplaces?
-And more importantly, what can individuals, start-ups, and big corporations do to reverse this tide?
+More importantly, what can individuals, start-ups, and big corporations do to reverse this tide?
 Let us explore.

 The Hidden Cost of Stress: A $1 Trillion Loss for India